 - If necessary, book a removal firm to transport your belongings on the day of completion

 - Pay the money needed to buy the property on the agreed date, minus any deposit already paid at exchange – your solicitor will probably take care of this for you if you need a mortgage

 - Collect the keys to your new home from the estate agent once payment is confirmed

 - Contact the companies that supply your gas, electricity, water and broadband services to let them know you’re moving out.
 You should also read the meters in your old home so you don’t end up paying for services once the next occupant moves in

 - Ask the Post Office to temporarily redirect your mail

 - Notify your local council that you’re moving so you’re not liable for Council Tax payments at your old address and so they can update your records on the electoral register

 Moving home is hassle.
 Make it easier on yourself with our free concierge service.
-Our partners at Just Move In can set up your utilities, notify your local council, arrange packing and unpacking services, clean your property and more – all alongside actually moving your possessions to your new home.
+Our partners at Just Move In can set up your utilities, notify your local council, arrange packing and unpacking services and more – all alongside actually moving your possessions to your new home.
 It’s completely free to John Charcol clients.